Oak Leaf Trail: South Shore Line

+The South Shore Line is 16 mi long.
+It stretches from Cupertino Park in the north to Bender Park in the south.
+It includes sections on the road, separate paved sections, and even a gravel section from Drexel at Abendschein Park south to where it intersects with 5th Avenue in Oak Creek, before turning up 5th Avenue toward Lake Vista Boulevard on the way to Bender Park.
+The gravel section is expected to eventually be paved, pending completion of a gas main upgrade project.

 As of 2024, the line has about 1.4 million users per year.

 Milwaukee River Line

 The Milwaukee River Line of the Oak Leaf Trail (October 2022).

 The Milwaukee River Line is 14 mi long.
 It stretches from Juneau Park in the south to Brown Deer Park in the north, connecting with the Beerline Trail along the way.

 The Zip Line

 The Zip Line is 9 mi long.
 It branches from the Milwaukee River Line in Estabrook Park and continues north until it connects with Kohl Park and the Ozaukee Interurban Trail.

 In 2015, a 3.1 mi gap in the line between Hampton Avenue and Mill Road was filled atop a former Union Pacific right-of-way.

 Drexel Connector

 The Drexel Connector is 4.5 mi long.
 It provides an east-west connection between the Oak Creek Line and the Root River Line.
+The western half shares pavement with a major county road, while the eastern half has a separate off-road section that runs through a major shopping district.

 Bradley Connector

 The Bradley Connector is 3.3 mi long.
 It provides an east-west connection among the Menomonee River Line, the Zip Line, and the Milwaukee River Line.